-Accounts receivable consists primarily of amounts due from Northern Ozaukee School District (NOSD) and the Wisconsin Department of Public Instruction (DPI) for General State Aids and are generally uncollateralized.
+Accounts receivable consists primarily of amounts due from Northern Ozaukee School District (NOSD) and the Wisconsin Department of Public Instruction (DPI) for General State Aids and are generally due within one year and uncollateralized.
 Management individually reviews all past due accounts receivable balances and estimates the portion, if any, of the balance that will not be collected.
 The carrying amount of accounts receivable is reduced by allowances that reflect management's estimate of uncollectible amounts.
-Based upon management's evaluation, an allowance for doubtful accounts was not considered necessary as of June 30, 2021 and 2020; however, actual write-offs may occur.
+Based upon management's evaluation, an allowance for doubtful accounts was not considered necessary as of June 30, 2022 and 2021; however, actual write-offs may occur.